orbingol/NURBS-Python/README.rst

 Introduction
 ============

-NURBS-Python (geomdl) is a pure Python, self-contained, object-oriented B-Spline and NURBS spline library.
-It is compatible with Python versions 2.7.x, 3.4.x and later.
+NURBS-Python (geomdl) is a pure Python, self-contained, object-oriented B-Spline and NURBS spline library for Python versions 2.7.x, 3.4.x and later.

 The following article outlines the design and features of NURBS-Python (geomdl).
 I would be glad if you would cite it if you have used NURBS-Python (geomdl) in your research::